Skip to content

 To manage your stack's Kafka sources through its web UI, visit an individual table at https://YOUR-HYDROLIX-HOST.hydrolix.live/data/tables/<table_id> in your web browser and select a source from the Table Sources widget.

-To do this, use a Kubernetes curated secret with the following options:
+Use a Kubernetes curated secret with the following options:

 Option Expected Value